awsdocs/amazon-rds-user-guide/doc_source/SQLServer.DBMail.md

 ### Creating the Database Mail account<a name="SQLServer.DBMail.Configure.Account"></a>

 To create the Database Mail account, you use the [sysmail\_add\_account\_sp](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sysmail-add-account-sp-transact-sql) stored procedure\.
-The following example creates an account named `SES` that uses Amazon Simple Email Service\.
+The following example creates an account named `SES` on an RDS for SQL Server DB instance in a private VPC, using Amazon Simple Email Service\.

 Using Amazon SES requires the following parameters:
 + `@email_address` – An Amazon SES verified identity\.
 For more information, see [Verified identities in Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/verify-addresses-and-domains.html)\.